Data-Visualization-Intro/4-D3-scatterplot/readme.md

 We'll create a square chart that fits within any browser window.

 Typically, scatterplots are square, with the x axis as wide as the y axis is tall.
-This makes it easier to look at the overall shape of the data points once they're plotted by not stretching or squashing one of the scales.
+This makes it easier to look at the overall shape of the data points since they're not plotted by stretching or squashing one of the scales.

 We want the height to be the same as the width.
 We could use the same width we used previously (`window.innerWidth * 0.9`), but then the chart might extend down the page, out of view on horizontal screens.